talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 ### Create a new thread

 Now that we've passed the message data to the server, we can use it to call the TalkJS REST API.
-Update your `app.post` call from the previous section with the following:
+Replace your `app.post` call from the previous section with the following:

 ```js
 function getMessages(messageId) {